alexbecker/prompt-injection/paper.typ

 which fine-tuned models cannot be expected to catch.

 Several potential avenues of improvement could be explored.
+The per-token attributions could be expanded to look at the interactions between multiple tokens.
 Many alternative loss functions could be substituted in place of the contrastive entropy of the first $j$ tokens in the definition of $op("AD")$.
 The choice of baseline $underline(e)$ is also simplistic and could likely be optimized.
 This appears to have been a particularly poor choice for the Qwen models, which required more steps to converge,